MJ Melendez Player Props: Royals vs. Rays

 MJ Melendez At The Plate

-- Melendez is hitting .211 with 12 doubles, two triples, six home runs and 29 walks.
+- Melendez is batting .220 with 12 doubles, two triples, six home runs and 30 walks.

-- In 26.5% of his games this season, Melendez has had at least one RBI.
-He's picked up more than one in 11.8% and driven in three or more of his team's runs in two contests.
+- Melendez has had an RBI in 19 games this year (27.5%), including nine multi-RBI outings (13.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.